What is the Bible? Some claim the Bible is just an old book written by men with wild imaginations, others say it is the inspired word of God himself.

 Non believers see the Bible as some ancient collection of stories.
 Some even believe it is a good self-help book full of good wisdom for life, but not inspired by God.

-No matter which of these two groups you fall in, there is no disputing that the Bible is the #1 bestseller of all time, and has the dubious distinction as the most stolen book of all time.
+No matter which of these two groups you fall in, there is no disputing what the Bible is.
+It is the #1 bestseller of all time, and has the dubious distinction as the most stolen book of all time.

 The book for most denominations is actually 66 books divided into chapters and verses.
 These books each tell seemingly separate stories of the Hebrew people from creation to the destruction of the Earth, and the setup of a New Heaven and a New Earth.

 While the stories seem at times disjointed and separate, a common theme does ring out from each of the 66 books.
-What is the Bible and who wrote it?
-It is the story of Jesus and it was written by men inspired by God.
+It is the story of Jesus from beginning to end.
+It may have been written by men, but it was certainly inspired by God.

 The Bible starts at creation to prove that Jesus was there with the Father.
 It then foretells of a savior who will save the Hebrew people in the Old Testament, giving specific events to prove who Jesus is once he arrives.

 The New Testament then tells of the birth, ministry, death, and resurrection of Jesus.
-It tells of how he sent the Holy Spirit to help empower Jesus’ disciples to plant the church.
+It tells of how he sent the Holy Spirit to help empower his disciples to plant the church.

 The last book of the Bible is Revelation.
 It is the Revelation of Christ to John, one of Jesus’ disciples.
 In this book there are many events which are unfolding at this time, and events that have not yet come to pass.